Golan Heights: Gaza war spillover

+2024 Israeli invasion of Syria

 Following the 2024 Syrian opposition offensives and the fall of the Assad regime, Prime Minister Netanyahu ordered Israeli forces to seize the buffer zone on 8 December 2024, citing the abandonment of Syrian positions and the collapse of the 1974 ceasefire agreement.
-Israeli forces also launched strikes on Syrian military assets, including air stirkes destroying the Syrian Navy and, it was claimed, 90% of Syria's known surface-to-air missiles.
+Israeli forces also launched strikes on Syrian military assets, including air strikes destroying the Syrian Navy and, it was claimed, 90% of Syria's known surface-to-air missiles.

 Israel started violating the 1974 Disengagement Agreement before Assad's fall in November with engineering work and battle tanks inside the demilitarized zone.
-UNDOF had: "repeatedly engaged with the IDF to protest the construction" In December, Israeli forces occupied Mount Hermon advancing as far as the town of Beqaasem, situated about 25 kilometers from Damascus.
-Holding Mount Hermon - at 2,800 meters the highest point in Syria - would facilitate Israeli electronic surveillance deep in Syrian territory and provide additional warning with respect to military developments in the region.
+UNDOF had: "repeatedly engaged with the IDF to protest the construction" In December, Israeli forces occupied Mount Hermon advancing as far as the town of Beqaasem, situated about 25 km from Damascus.
+Holding Mount Hermon - at 2800 m the highest point in Syria - would facilitate Israeli electronic surveillance deep in Syrian territory and provide additional warning with respect to military developments in the region.

 A report from June 2025, showed that since the Israeli invasion of Syria in 2024, the Israelis have deforested large portions of the Quneitra governorate.
 Hundreds of acres of trees have been cut down by Israel including the Jabaatha Nature Reserve and Kudna forest have been destroyed.
 The deforestation threatens wildlife and biodiversity in the region.
 Syrian farmers have also been prohibited from entering their farmlands.

+In January 2026, the Israeli military destroyed two historic buildings in the Golan, the al-Golan hospital and al-Andalus Cinema, both in Quneitra.

+In January 2026, several reports documented Israeli planes spraying chemicals on Syrian farmland and forests in the Golan Heights.
+Israel spraying chemicals were also reported in southern Lebanon.
+A sample from Lebanon showed that the chemical contained a carcinogenic classified herbicide, but in dozens of times higher concentration than normal usage.

+In July 2026, the United Nations Secretary-General António Guterres visited Syria and stated: "Violations of Syria's sovereignty and territorial integrity are unacceptable and must cease.
+What is happening in the region around the Golan Heights is totally unacceptable," and: "I'd like to remind the international community that the Golan Heights are Syrian territory."